gollobc/Word-Wise/README.md

 VITE_THESAURUSKEY=ApiKeyForMeriamWebsterCollegiateThesaurus
 ```

+<li>This app uses free access API's that require keys.
+They can be obtained from https://dictionaryapi.com/ and https://rapidapi.com/dpventures/api/wordsapi</li>
 <li>Open two terminals and run one of the following in each</li>

 ```
 npm run backend
 ```

 ```
 npm run frontend
 ```